 As seen in Figure 2, the maximum protective tariff of 49.4 percent was implemented during the safeguard period.
 As discussed in Section 2, however, some Japanese motorcycles of over 700 cc engine size escaped the high safeguard tariff rates in at least three ways.
 One way was by the quota: since the safeguard was in the form of a tariff-rate quota, a certain number of large motorcycles were subject to the normal tariff of 4.4 percent.
 The second was domestic production.
 Honda and Kawasaki began independently shifting production to the USA in the 1970s: domestically produced motorcycles were free of customs duties, and thus of safeguard tariffs.
-Finally some motorcycles, especially those sold at the beginning of the safeguard period, were likely to have been imported before the safeguard tariffs were applied.9
+Finally some motorcycles, especially those sold at the beginning of the safeguard period, were likely to have been imported before the safeguard tariffs were applied.12

 An accurate description of the behavior of Japanese motorcycle companies entails incorporating their responses to the tariffs described above.
 While it is evident from Figure 1 that the import volume was large enough for the safeguard protection to be effective, the available information contained in our dataset is insufficient for us to examine the mechanism by which Japanese makers allocated their distribution channels between quota, domestic production, and inventory.
 In this paper, we thus forgo a complete characterization of supplier behavior; instead, we assume that all Japanese models with engine displacements exceeding 699 cc were subject to the higher safeguard tariff rates shown in Figure 2.
-This treatment clearly overstates the effect of safeguard protection, as we ignore the existence of quota, local production, and inventory accumulated by the Japanese.
-This alternative approach, however, substantially reduces the complexity of our estimation model given the limited data availability.
+This treatment clearly overstates the effect of safeguard protection, because we assume that US production of Japanese models was subject to safeguard tariffs, though it was actually exempt from them.
+To anticipate the result in Section 4.2., we find that safeguard provisions had little effect on H-D's sales, even if we ignore the existence of quota, local production, and inventory accumulated by the Japanese.